MicrosoftDocs/entra-docs/docs/identity/devices/device-join-macos-platform-single-sign-on-kerberos-configuration.md

 #Customer intent: As a user I want to understand how to set up a Mac device with macOS Platform Single Sign-on (PSSO) during the out of box experience.
 I want to know the difference betwwen setting up with secure enclave, smart card or password based authentication methods.
 ---

-# Enable Kerberos SSO to On-Premises Active Directory and Entra ID Kerberos Resources in Platform SSO
+# Enable Kerberos SSO to on-premises Active Directory and Entra ID Kerberos resources in Platform SSO

 Mac users can join their new device to Microsoft Entra ID during the first-run out-of-box experience (OOBE).
 The macOS Platform single sign-on (PSSO) is a capability on macOS that is enabled using the [Microsoft Enterprise Single Sign-on Extension](../../identity-platform/apple-sso-plugin.md).
 PSSO allows users to sign in to a Mac device using a hardware-bound key, smart card or their Microsoft Entra ID password.